KareemKhamis/Migration-project-between-Azure-DevOps-Cloud/README.md

 ![json1](https://github.com/KareemKhamis/Migration-project-between-Azure-DevOps-Cloud/assets/96993017/f6c2ecff-6d86-4ecf-b2d7-096b8beaf222)

-5. In **FieldMaps**, I used the "FieldMergeMapConfig" method for each work item to store the Archived data from the source project into a specific layout page into the source project
+5. In **FieldMaps**, I used the **FieldMergeMapConfig** method for each work item to store the Archived data from the source project into a specific layout page into the source project

 $type: **FieldMergeMapConfig** (In case of migration of multiple fields, use this mapping method"